 “I can do 100 push-ups in a row” or “I want to lose 20 pounds”.

-James Clear argues, just like Dr. Dweck, that we must start to change the beliefs about who we think we are.
+James Clear argues that we must start to change the beliefs about who we think we are.
 He suggests working on identity-based habits instead.

 The process is pretty straightforward: